 Savary, a Frenchman, born 1622; died 1680.
-In trade and commerce no man was better informed: he was author of a Dictionary upon these subjects, which has been well received by the public, and translated, improved, and enlarged by Bostlethwaite, an English commercial writer.
+In trade and commerce no man was better informed : he was author of a Dictionary upon these subjects, which has been well received by the public, and translated, improved, and enlarged by Postlethwaite, an English commercial writer.

 Swammerdam, a Dutch anatomist and natural philosopher, born at Amsterdam, 1637; died 1680.
-He studied physic and anatomy at Leyden, had a fine collection of insects at Amsterdam, and was in the highest repute there : his works have been translated into English, but his History of Insects, and Treatise upon Animal Respiration, deserve to be particularly mentioned.
+He studied physic and anatomy at Leyden, had a fine collection of insects at Amsterdam, and was in the highest repute there: his works have been translated into English, but his History of Insects, and Treatise upon Animal Respiration, deserve to be particularly mentioned.

-Steno, an eminent Danish anatomist, born 1638; died 1686.
+Steno, an emiment Danish anatomist, born 1638; died 1686.
 He travelled through Europe, was favoured with the protection of the grand duke of Tuscany, and made some useful anatomical discoveries.
-The Duke of Schoniberg, a German, but created an English peer, born 1608; died 1690.
-This celebrated general at first served the Prince of Orange, then entered the service of Lewis the fourtcenth, was appointed marshal of France; but on the revocation of the edict of Nantz, Schomherg, being a protestant, quitted the French dominions, and at the revolution attended William the third to England; he was chosen commander in chief of that king's forces in Ireland, and at the battle of the Boyne was shot, while crossing the river, by some refugees in his own army, who mistook his person.
+The Duke of Schomberg, a German, but created an English peer, born 1608; died 1690.
+'This celebrated general at first served the Prince of Orange, then entered the service of Lewis the fourteenth, was appointed marshal of France; but on the revocation of the edict of Nantz, Schomberg, being a protestant, quitted the French dominions, and at the revolution attended William the third to England; he was chosen commander in chief of that king's forces in Ireland, and at the battle of the Boyne was shot, while crossing the river, by some refugees in his own army, who mistook his person.

 Saurin, a Frenchman, and highly celebrated divine, born at Nismes, 1677; died 1730.
-He early in life entered a regiment in Flanders, and 1 was educated at Geneva; he afterwards became chaplain to the nobility at the Hague, and though S Saurin declaimed against the vices of the great, fi yet his sermons were constantly heard with the 3 most profound attention : queen Caroline of Engo land had a great esteem for this excellent man : he published several volumes of Sermons, and Moral, D Historical, and Critical Discourses upon the Bible, in which was his chief work.
+He carly in life entered a regiment in Flanders, and was educated at Geneva; he afterwards became chaplain to the nobility at the Hague, and though Saurin declaimed against the vices of the great, yet his sermons were constantly heard with the most profound attention : queen Caroline of England had a great esteem for this excellent man : he published several volumes of Sermons, and Moral, Historical, and Critical Discourses upon the Bible, which was his chief work.

-Stahl, a German chemist, born 1660; died wa 1734.
-He was professor of medicine in the uniph versity of Halle, and was some time afterwards and appointed chief physician, and state counsellor to the Frederic William, the second, king of Prussia: he published the Elements of Chemistry, and other works.
+Stahl, a German chemist, born 1660; died 1734.
+He was professor of medicine in the university of Halle, and was some time afterwards appointed chief physician, and state counsellor to Frederic William, the second, king of Prussia: he published the Elements of Chemistry, and other works.